PEPPythonData/Examples/hiveInstructions.md

 DESCRIBE FORMATTED hive_example;
 ```

-13. Now insert some data and then run a couple queries in the beelin:
+13. Now insert some data and then run a couple queries in the beeline:
 ```
 INSERT INTO hive_example2 values('x', 1), ('x', 2),('y',3);
 SELECT COUNT(distinct a) FROM hive_example2;